What Is an Argumentative Essay?

 - Refute any objections they may be thinking about as they read.

-- Urge the reader to adopt our point of view to do, think or believe something.
+- Urge the reader to adopt your point of view.

-I. Introduction: Explain the subject, the controversy, and end with your thesis.
+Explain the subject, and the controversy, and end with your thesis.
 Here are some tips:

 - Use the title to present your point of view.
 The title is often your thesis statement or the question you are trying to answer.

 - Think about your audience—what aspects of this issue would most interest or convince them?

-- Make sure you have a clear thesis which answers the question.
-The thesis should tell your position and is usually the last sentence of your introduction.
+- Make sure you have a clear thesis that answers the question.
+The thesis should state your position and is usually the last sentence of your introduction.

 1. Reasons and support